 Aya RL released another album in 1989, but Kukiz left the band soon after, ending their adventure.
 In 1994 Czerniawski tried to use again the band's name and released three nonessential electronic albums.

 P.S.
-The last three tracks were not part of the original album, but I included them because of their relevance: "Jazz" was their first single, "Oczy" was the b-side to "Księżycowy krok", "Skóra" was their biggest hit, remaining at the top of the Trójka chart for four weeks.
+The last three tracks were not part of the original album, but I included them because of their relevance: "Jazz" was their first single, "Oczy" was the b-side to "Księżycowy krok", and "Skóra" was their biggest hit, topping the Trójka chart for four weeks.
 It remains one of the most popular Polish rock songs of the 80s.
 The album was able to sell 90.000 copies in its first year of release, maybe a little under the expectations.

 DOWNLOAD (kbps: 320)